Writing to Santa

 - Include your full name and address in the letter

-- List the gifts you want in order of preferences
+- List the gifts you want in order of preference

 - Be specific about the gifts you’re asking for